team113sanger/uveal_melanoma_specific_vulnerabilities/README.md

 # UVM_CRISPR_DepMap_Analysis

 ## Description
-Analyses to compare MAGeCK beta scores of our in-house Uveal Melanoma (UVM) CRISPR screen with DepMap data.
+Analyses to compare MAGeCK beta scores of our in-house Uveal Melanoma (UVM) CRISPR screen with the Avana DepMap dataset.

 ## Data
 Raw data are stored in "data":